-There are several reasons that women are more susceptible to alcohol.
+There are several reasons that women are more susceptible to the short and long-term effects of alcohol.
 For one, women have less body water content than men, and, therefore, do not tolerate alcohol as well.
 Alcohol is hydrophilic, meaning it dissolves in water.
 Because women have less water in their bodies, a woman drinking the same amount of alcohol as a man of the same body weight tends to have a higher blood alcohol level, and alcohol’s effects can last longer.
 Women also have less alcohol dehydrogenase (ADH) activity, an enzyme in the stomach and liver that helps break down alcohol so that it can be eliminated from the body.
 Taken together, a larger proportion of alcohol consumed by a woman enters the bloodstream, which means the brain and body experience alcohol’s effect more potently for the same amount of alcohol consumed by a man or a woman.
 This also leads to more rapid intoxication and toxic effects on our organs.

 Women have increased risk of certain negative health outcomes when it comes to alcohol, and I don’t think that’s widely understood among the public.
 In fact, compared to men, women are more vulnerable to the effects of alcohol on the liver, the heart and the brain.
 Women have a greater risk of cirrhosis and alcohol-related liver diseases, memory loss and shrinkage of the brain.
 These damaging effects on the brain can also evolve with shorter periods of excessive drinking.
 Chronic alcohol use can increase the risk of breast cancer and cancer of the mouth, throat, esophagus, liver and colon.